Sanjay Manjrekar: Domestic career

 Manjrekar was born in Mangalore, in what was previously known Mysore State (present-day Karnataka) in a Marathi family, on 12 July 1965, the son of Vijay Manjrekar, who made 55 Test match appearances for India between 1952 and 1965.
 As a schoolboy, he competed in the Cooch Behar Trophy between 1978 and 1982.
 He attended Mumbai University, and played in the Vizzy Trophy and the Rohinton Baria Trophy between 1983 and 1985, winning both in 1985, with West Zone Universities and Bombay University respectively.

 Manjrekar made his first-class cricket debut on 7 March 1985, scoring 57 runs in his only innings for Mumbai during their Ranji Trophy quarter-final victory over Haryana.
 He retained his place for the semi-final, but did not play again after that until the following season.
 He performed steadily in 1985–86, averaging 42.40 with the bat, though his highest score was 51 not out.
 The following season, he struck his first century in first-class cricket, remaining 100 not out during the first innings of a match against Baroda.
 He scored one other hundred that season, and his season's average was 76.40.
 He struck a double century for West Zone in October 1987, scoring 278 runs from 376 before being run out.

 Domestically, he enjoyed success in the 1990–91 season, scoring four centuries and one half-century in eight first-class appearances.
 During the season, he scored his highest total, 377, in the Ranji Trophy semi-final against Hyderabad.
 He played in the final of the 1994–95 Ranji Trophy, scoring 224 runs to help Bombay to a total of 690/6 declared in their first innings, a total that saw them win the trophy.

 He won a second Ranji Trophy final in 1996–97, captaining his team, by this stage renamed Mumbai.
-Manjrekar scored 78 runs in the match, in which both sides only batted one innings.
+Manjrekar scored 78 runs in the match, in which both teams only batted one innings.
 Manjrekar kept playing domestic cricket until the end of the 1997–98 season, and had a batting average of 55.11 in first-class cricket, and 45.79 for List A cricket.